 Altair Engineering Inc. ("Altair" or the "Company") is incorporated in the state of Delaware.
 The Company is a global leader in computational science and artificial intelligence enabling organizations across broad industry segments to drive smarter decisions in an increasingly connected world.
-Altair deliver's software and cloud solutions in the areas of simulation, high-performance computing ("HPC"), data analytics, and artificial intelligence ("AI").
-Altair's products and services leverage computational science to drive innovation and intelligent decisions for a more connected, safe, and sustainable future.
+Altair delivers software and cloud solutions in the areas of simulation and design, high-performance computing ("HPC"), data analytics, and artificial intelligence ("AI").
+Altair's products and services leverage computational intelligence to drive innovation for a more connected, safe, and sustainable future.
 The Company is based in Troy, Michigan.